TREK to ZION tour

-This is a rare opportunity generally offered only to the youth - NOW IT IS YOUR TURN to experience these sites and the tales of remarkable pioneers who exhibited great faith in every footstep.
+This is a RARE OPPORTUNITY often given only to the youth – NOW IT IS YOUR TURN to experience these sites and the tales of remarkable pioneers who exhibited great faith in every footstep.
 See the vast plains and immense Rocky Mountains they traversed.
 Feel their emotions as we share their stories of courage, faith, sorrow, and joy.
 Understand more than you did before about the many miracles and blessings they experienced as they followed their hearts and their prophet to safety in the west.

-1. Tour prices listed assume your are flying with us from Salt Lake City to Omaha.
+1. Tour prices listed assume you are flying with us from Salt Lake City to Omaha.
 We encourage you to arrange your own air transportation if you can save money by doing so.
-A generous $credit will be issued!
+A generous credit will be issued!

 2. Flying miles credits are available on some of our flights if you have an account with the airline we are using and if that airline allows such credits in group tickets.